jeremybeal11/PoktAPITutorials/Ruby/ETH/README.md

 Once you defined your transaction params and signed it.
 Send it the same way you will send a Ethereum transaction (As shown earlier).
 ## Query Contract Data [POST]
-To retrieve data from a smart contract, you will have to create the raw data to send to the Pocket node as well as a decoder.
+To retrieve data from a smart contract, you will have to create the raw data to send to the Pocket node.
 The mandatory elements your transaction must have is:
 *   To (address of the contact)
 *   Data (the method ID you are trying to call)